LavaPower/PyEngine-Doc/Informations/telechargement-et-installation.rst

-Téléchargement et Installation
+Download and Installation
 ==============================

-Dernière release (Méthode simple)
+Last release (Simple method)
 ---------------------------------

-- Avoir Python et Pip installés
+- Have Python and Pip installed
-- Faire dans une console : `pip install PyEngine-2D`
+- Do in a console: `pip install PyEngine-2`.
-- PyEngine est téléchargé et installé
+- PyEngine is downloaded and installed

-Version en développement (Méthode moins simple)
+Version under development (Less simple method)
 -----------------------------------------------

-- Avoir Python et Pip installés
+- Have Python and Pip installed
-- Télécharger et décompresser les fichiers du github (http://github.com/pyengine-2D/PyEngine)
+- Download and decompress github files (http://github.com/pyengine-2D/PyEngine-2)
-- Faire dans une console à l'endroit où sont les fichiers :
+- Do in a console where files are:
     `python setup.py install`.
-- PyEngine est téléchargé et installé
+- PyEngine is downloaded and installed